Modulhandbuch (Module manual)

 Koordinator (coordinator): Daniel Baumgarten

-Ansprechpartner (contact): Daniel Baumgarten ()
+Ansprechpartner (contact): Daniel Baumgarten (daniel.baumgarten[at]uni-paderborn.de)

 Credits: 10 ECTS